alexa2me/alexa2me/README.md

 If you have some question or I can help you with something, please let me know.

 - 🌱 I’m currently learning how to build APIs with **Express** and **Knex**
-- 💬 Ask me about anything [here](https://github.com/alexa2me/alexa2me/issues)
+- 💬 Ask me about resume (CV), LinkedIn, interviews and GitHub [here](https://github.com/alexa2me/alexa2me/issues)

 * **Languages**<br>